nsj02/Protovit/README.md

 ```

 ### Global Analysis
-Find nearest patches for each prototype:
+Find nearest patches for each prototype to ensure the prototypes are semantically consistent across samples in train and test data:

 ```bash
 python global_analysis.py --gpuid 0